 For most games, I have information on which fielder makes each out, and the batted ball type.
 Without information on the hits, I have to make an estimate.
 I look at each batter's career rates of outs by position.
 For example, if 30% of a batter's outs are hit to shortstop, then every time that batter gets a hit the shortstop is charged 0.3 hits.
 Repeat for every position.
 I look at batting against righthanded and lefthanded pitching separately, as switch hitters will have very different ball in play distributions depending on which side of the plate they hit from.
 I sum the fractional hits for every fielder, combine with plays made and errors, and get a totalzone.
 This is then park adjusted, and converted to runs.
 This method is used for all seasons before 1989, and for the dark years of 2000 to 2002.

 The second method is used when hits are coded with a batted ball type and we know who fielded each.
 The responsibility for ground ball singles hit to left field is split between the third baseman and shortstop, for center field it is between the shortstop and second baseman, and for right field, the second and first basemen.
 Groundball extra base hits are charged to the first or third baseman.
 Outfielders are charged with line drive and fly ball hits that they field.
 The responsibility split between infielders was originally 50/50, but has been refined based on more detailed analysis.
-Singles to left are charged 60/40 to third and short, to center it is 52/48 between short and second, and to right it is 55/45 first base/third base.
+Singles to left are charged 60/40 to third and short, to center it is 52/48 between short and second, and to right it is 55/45 first base/second base.

 Players are compared to league average for specific parameters, such as batted ball type (for outfielders, line drives are much harder to field), pitcher and batter handedness, and for infielders, whether or not there is a runner on first.
 Results are park adjusted and converted to runs.
 This method has been used for years 2003 to 2008.